Portable Oxygen Concentrator - Travel Oxygen Equipment

 The Focus, manufactured by AirSep, is the lightest and smallest oxygen generator.
 In fact, this device weighs approximately 2 1/2 pounds with the battery.
 No other portable concentrator allow you mobility and freedom quite like this machine.
 The Focus is great for patients who are active, travel frequently, or just want more freedom.
 This oxygen generator can operate by three different power sources: AC power, DC power, or rechargeable battery.
 This POC is pulse dose only and approved by the FAA to travel with on commercial flights and airlines.
 If you're looking for an oxygen machine that is lightweight and offers you ease of mobility and freedom, this is the machine for you.

 Oxlife Independence, manufactured by O2 Concepts, is a portable oxygen concentrator that offers both continuous flow and pulse dose delivery to meet the needs of all patients that require oxygen therapy.
-This machine offers an integrated cart, meaning the wheels and handle are built into the actual machine.
+This oxygen machine offers an integrated cart, meaning the wheels and handle are built into the actual machine.
 This kit comes with 2 batteries, AC power supply, DC power supply, an accessory bag, inlet filter, and a 5 year warranty.
 Out of all the machines that we distribute, this machine has the longest warranty.
 In addition to a lengthy warranty, this device is incredibly durable, as this is the only machine that offers a metal cabinet compared to a plastic build.
 O2 Concepts builds the Oxlife in the United States.
 This oxygen concentrator is approved by the FAA to travel with on commercial flights and airlines.
-If you're looking for high functionality, durability, and the best protection for a portable device, this is oxygen generator for you.
+If you're looking for high functionality, durability, and the best protection for a portable oxygen device, this is oxygen generator for you.

-FreeStyle 5, manufactured by AirSep, is another incredibly lightweight portable oxygen concentrator.
+FreeStyle 5, manufactured by AirSep, is another incredibly lightweight oxygen concentrator.
 This device is great if you do not want to worry about external batteries, as the battery is internal.
 Its internal battery can be recharged while simultaneously using the concentrator.
 When you buy a FreeStyle 5, you also receive a shoulder strap, accessory bag, carrying case, universal power supply, AC power supply, and DC power supply.
 Featuring a digital display of remaining battery life, you will know exactly when you need to charge your system.
 The buttons are soft to the touch and are enhanced with Braille to denote pulse settings.
 The FreeStyle 5 is pulse dose only and is approved by the FAA for flight travel.